Director: Lee Unkrich

 That balance of humour and pathos is excellently judged.
 Unkrich even chucks in some fear to boot – Lots-O’s henchman, Big Baby, is creepy as hell, only topped by the hilarious (but traumatic) sight of a demented monkey clapping its cymbals together.
 Things escalate to an incredibly morbid set piece at the dump, which shoves mortality right in the face of little children.
 Even without the pointless 3-D, it’s a dark place to go, and Pixar don’t pull away from it.
 Their skill lies in taking audiences to mature ground without ever losing sight of the overall target: to move and entertain all ages.

 The final pay-off is, inevitably, as emotional as they come; a nostalgic whiff of playtimes past and an optimistic look to the future that comforts younger toy fans and reassures older parents (even the most hardened adult will be reduced to big floppy wet tears).
 It’s a wonderful reward for sticking with these toys for 15 odd years.
 The best part?
 Your response will grow with the film, making it just as special in another 15 years’ time.

-Where else I can watch Toy Story 3 online on pay-per-view VOD?
+Where can I watch Toy Story 3 online on pay-per-view VOD?